Sisters of Charity (Grey Nuns)

 Their mission of caring and compassion encompassed all of Manitoba, as once established in St. Boniface, the Grey Nuns turned to communities beyond the junction of the Red and Assiniboine rivers, settling in St. Norbert and St. François-Xavier where they went to teach.
 Later, in 1867, the sisters travelled North, to Fort Providence on a health and education mission, to Chesterfield Inlet and on to Yellowknife.
 Their mission also expanded beyond present-day Manitoba to Alberta, in 1859.

 Since 1844, roughly 1,100 Manitoban women joined the community, and after professing their vows, became nurses, teachers or directed works in Manitoba and elsewhere, while others left to take part in missions around the world, in Africa and South America.

-Acknowledging the harm done to Indigenous communities through residential schools has touched the Grey Nuns deeply as they were present in 52 residential schools.
-Since 2008, the Grey Nun congregation has worked with Indigenous communities, organizations such as the Clan Mothers and those who have been traumatized by the residential school experience, to help rebuild relationships with First Nations people in the spirit of reconciliation.
+Acknowledging the harm done to Indigenous communities through residential schools has touched the Grey Nuns deeply as they were present in fifty-two residential schools.
+Since 2008, the Grey Nun congregation has collaborated with Indigenous communities, organizations such as the Clan Mothers and those who have been traumatized by the residential school experience, to help rebuild relationships with First Nations people in the spirit of reconciliation.